Glendo State Park: History

 The Glendo dam, power plant and reservoir were constructed between 1954 and 1958.
 In June 1959, the Wyoming Parks Commission formed a contract with the U.S. Bureau of Reclamation for the administration and development of facilities for recreational purposes at Glendo Reservoir.

+Activities and amenities

+The park offers 45 mi of mountain bike trails, multiple camping areas totaling more than 500 campsites, plus fishing and other water activities with the reservoir producing several state record-size fish.

 In the news

 A total solar eclipse passed directly over the park on Monday, August 21, 2017.
 The midpoint of totality occurred at 17:46 UTC (local time: 11:46 a.m.
 MDT), with totality lasting for 2 minutes 28 seconds.